 - Wash your hands often with soap and water for at least 20 seconds, especially after going to the bathroom, before eating, and after blowing your nose, coughing, or sneezing.
 If soap and water are not readily available, use an alcohol-based hand sanitizer with at least 60% alcohol.
 Always wash hands with soap and water if hands are visibly dirty.

 - Avoid close contact with people who are sick.
 Close contact means within six feet of a sick person.
-If you must be around a sick person, put on a mask to prevent touching your nose and mouth until you can wash your hands.
+If you must be around a sick person, wear a well-fitted mask.

 - Avoid touching your eyes, nose, and mouth.
 This is the way many viruses (including the coronavirus that causes COVID-19) enter your body and cause infection.

 - Clean and disinfect frequently touched objects and surfaces using a household cleaning spray or wipe.

 - Get educated.
 It is important that you get accurate information from trusted sources, as misinformation can easily spread when a community is under stress.
 University Health Services is working to provide trusted information on questions UO students may have about coronavirus and COVID-19.
 There is valuable information on how to stay healthy and what to do if you feel ill.
 Visit the UO’s main coronavirus site for information on the university's response, including academics and travel.
 The Centers for Disease Control and Prevention and Oregon Health Authority coronavirus websites both publish regular updates on the national and statewide preparation and response.

 Our Screening and Prevention Procedures

 University Health Services has enacted policies and procedures to respond to concerns about COVID-19.
 Even with the lifting of the campus mask mandate, UHS continues to require patients and staff to wear them.
 Everyone entering UHS is required to wear either a KN95, KF94, or surgical mask.
 Surgical masks are available for those who do not bring their own mask.